DragonOS-Community/DragonOS/README_EN.md

 Please read the [Contributor Guide](https://community.dragonos.org/contributors/#%E7%A4%BE%E5%8C%BA)~

+- You can establish contact with the members of various committees through the [Community Management Team] information.
+- Additionally, you can find the contact information of the respective community group leaders via the [SIGs] and [WGs] pages.

 ## Reward

 &emsp;&emsp;DragonOS is an open source public welfare project, but its development cannot be separated from the support of funds.
 If you want, you can visit **[Sponsor - DragonOS](https://dragonos.org/?page_id=37)** , so as to promote the development of this project.
 The list of all sponsors will be published.
 Every bit of your sponsorship will contribute to the development of DragonOS!